totemtec/docker-docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

----
-title: Understanding the image layers
+# Understanding the image layers
 keywords: concepts, build, images, container, docker desktop
 description: This concept page will teach you about the layers of container image.
----

 {{< youtube-embed wJwqtAkmtQA >}}